NVIDIA/aistore/docs/cli/storage.md

 The bucket `ais://bck2` has 3 objects and one of them is misplaced, i.e. it is inaccessible by a client.
 It results in `ais ls ais://bck2` returns only 2 objects.

+## Mountpath (and disk) management

+> A *mountpath* is a single disk **or** a volume (a RAID) formatted with a local filesystem of choice, **and** a local directory that AIS utilizes to store user data and AIS metadata.
+A mountpath can be disabled and (re)enabled, automatically or administratively, at any point during runtime.
+In a given cluster, a total number of mountpaths would normally compute as a direct product of (number of storage targets) x (number of disks in each target).

 ## Show mountpaths